-Texas man charged with murder related to shooting death of man sitting in car parked outside his home.
+Texas man charged with murder after shooting someone in a car outside his home.
 He told police it was self-defense

-(CNN)A Texas man is facing a first-degree murder charge related to the shooting death of a man sitting in a parked car outside his home earlier this month in a case the victim's family believes could test the limits of the state's so-called stand your ground law.
+(CNN)A Texas man is facing a first-degree murder charge related to the fatal shooting of a man sitting in a parked car outside his home earlier this month in a case the victim's family believes could test the limits of the state's so-called stand your ground law.

 The confrontation began in the early morning hours of October 11 in Martindale, a small town about 35 miles south of Austin.